Pages

 The Land that Time Forgot ( 1975 )

-The Land that Time Forgot is a campy adventure film with rubber dinosaurs and hoards of hairy cavemen, and it probably has the most appeal to those who grew up with the film from childhood, but even a first-time viewer will discover some exciting moments in it....such as this man-eating prehistoric Loch Ness monster.
+The Land that Time Forgot is a campy adventure film with rubber dinosaurs and hoards of hairy cavemen, and it probably appeals most to those who grew up with the film from childhood, but even a first-time viewer will discover some exciting moments in it, such as the man-eating prehistoric Loch Ness monster that does indeed have a snack onscreen.

 Wednesday, January 24, 2018